-Here is how CNN reported and visualised Outernet, which went viral on its launch on 31 January, with 150,000 unique visitors to the website in the first 72 hours and massive global coverage.
-On 10 February it was the number 1 trending subject on Baidu, China’s equivalent to Google.
+Outernet went viral on its launch on 31 January with 150,000 unique visitors to the website in the first 72 hours and massive global coverage.
+On 10 February, it was the number 1 trending subject on Baidu, China’s equivalent to Google.
 Since then, it has been featured on the front page of Reddit twice and covered in numerous publications.

 “We are excited to incubate such a revolutionary project,” said MDIF CEO Harlan Mandel.
 “Outernet will bypass censorship, ensure privacy and offer worldwide access to information to everyone, including those who today are beyond the geographic reach of the internet or can’t afford it.”

 “Outernet is the modern version of shortwave radio,” said founder Mr. Karim.
 “It uses leading-edge technology to address a deep social problem.
 As the world moves towards a global knowledge-driven economy, more than 3 billion people are excluded by cost, geography or jurisdiction.
 Outernet will increase opportunities for everyone to access digital news and information, allowing greater access to opportunity and education than anything that currently exists.”